Programs : Brochure

-Prerequisite: GBL 151.
 Application and acceptance required.
 Additional travel fee is required.
 Counts toward Civilization requirement, and satisfies one unit of experiential learning toward fulfillment of the Experiential Learning Requirement.
-Counts toward German Studies minor.
+Counts toward German Studies minor and Jewish Studies minor.
 No credit for students who have completed HST 257.

 Students will be housed in shared accommodations.

 Costs for global study vary program to program and are in addition to the tuition for Winter Term (included in fall semester tuition/bill).